Thomas-Mielke-Software/RetellSoftwareCallRecorder/README.md

 ## Build

 To build, you need Microsoft Visual Studio 2022 (Preview) with C++ and MFC support.
 You also need a static build of the ResizableLib https://github.com/ppescher/resizablelib.
-Before Running, copy a vendor dll into your debug or release folder.
+Before Running, copy SCRVistaHelper.dll and a vendor dll into your debug or release folder.
 Packaging is done using InnoSetup.

 ## License